|

 | auto | Yield () |

-| | Yields execution to the next event loop iteration.
+| | Suspends the coroutine until the next event-loop iteration.

 |